-Downloading the new Android Q beta onto your Pixel might be tempting, but Google’s new operating system is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, and Pixel 3 XL users.
+Downloading the latest Android Q beta onto your Pixel might be tempting, but Google’s newest beta release is causing problems for some Pixel, Pixel XL, Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, and Pixel 3a XL users.

 Google’s rolled out an Android Q beta for Pixel devices, and select phones from Android OEMs like LG and Sony, ahead of an official release later on this year.